iLib-js/ilib-mono/README.md

 ### v1.3.2

-* This module is now a hybrid ESM/CommonJS package that actually works
+* This module is now a hybrid ESM/CommonJS package that works under node or webpack

 ### v1.3.1